arsh2260/Certificates/README.md

 # Certificates
-Certificates can be viewed insite certificate folder.
+Certificates can be viewed inside certificate folder.